-Under the Australian Government Building and Construction WHS Accreditation Scheme (the Scheme), companies are initially accredited for a period of up to three years.
+Under the Work Health and Safety Accreditation Scheme (the Scheme), companies are initially accredited for a period of up to three years.
 At the end of this period, builders need to reapply for accreditation to remain accredited.
 This is known as ‘reaccreditation’.
 Companies seeking re-accreditation may be granted an accreditation period of up to 6 years

 - What is reaccreditation?